ednen/Replication-Study-PromptShield-Methodology-for-Prompt-Injection-Detection/COMPARISON_RESULTS.md

 The results reveal complementary strengths between the two approaches:

-- PromptShield excels at detecting mixed/direct prompt injections while maintaining zero false positives on benign inputs with trigger words.
+- Our PromptShield Replicate excels at detecting mixed/direct prompt injections while maintaining zero false positives on benign inputs with trigger words.

-- Prompt Guard 2 demonstrates superior generalization to indirect attack vectors (email-based injections) despite weaker performance on the standard benchmark.
+- Despite lower standard benchmark results, Prompt Guard 2 generalizes better to indirect attack vectors like email-based injections, although the original PromptShield is still stronger.

-This suggests different optimization targets: PromptShield for precision on direct attacks, Prompt Guard 2 for broader indirect threat coverage.
+This suggests different optimization targets: Our PromptShield Replicate for precision on direct attacks, Prompt Guard 2 for broader indirect threat coverage.

 ## Citation